Prag8855/aab/content/guides/website-compliance-germany.md

 Here are the basic guidelines for ads and sponsored content on your website:

 1. **Affiliate links need to be labelled** Affiliate links are "commercial communications" according to [§ 6 TMG](http://www.gesetze-im-internet.de/tmg/__6.html).
 Multiple lawyers suggest to mark affiliate links as ads,[^17] even if you are not *directly* getting financial compensation for affiliate content.
 A footnote regarding affiliate links might be insufficient.[^21]
-2. **Sponsored content needs to be labeled** If you get paid to put a sponsored post on your blog, you need to clearly tell your users that this post is an ad, and tell them who is sponsoring the ad.
+2. **Sponsored content needs to be labelled** If you get paid to put a sponsored post on your blog, you need to clearly tell your users that this post is an ad, and tell them who is sponsoring the ad.
 In other words, you can't disguise an advertisement as an editorial text.

 [According to Kanzlei Plutte](https://www.ra-plutte.de/schleichwerbung-sponsored-hinweis-reicht-nicht-aus/), "sponsored content" is not a sufficient label, and you should use a clear word like "advertisement" to label advertising on your website.
 He backs his opinion with court cases, but admits that Twitter, Facebook and Instagram use the term "sponsored".